SolaceSamples/solace-samples-nodejs/src/advanced-samples/README.md

            * client1-rsa-1.key - client private key

        On the message router:
-           * server trusted root is configured
+           * server trusted root is configured - root certificate of the Certificate Authority which signed the client certificate
-           * server-certificate is configured
+           * server certificate including private key is configured